PrasannaNatarajan/CSD_337_WSN/README.md

 3. <a href = "http://nile.wpi.edu/NS/">nile tutorials </a>

 ### Tool
-NSG2.1.jar: Is an awesome GUI tool written in java where the topology could me made and the tcl file can be generated All thanks to http://www.ns2blogger.in/2014/04/nsg-21-tcl-script-generator.html
+NSG2.1.jar: Is an awesome GUI tool written in java where the topology could me made and the tcl file can be generated.

+All thanks to http://www.ns2blogger.in/2014/04/nsg-21-tcl-script-generator.html